go-echarts/statsview/README.md

 ## 📝 Usage

-Statsview is quite simple to use.
-All static assets have been packaged into the project which makes it possible to run offline.

-It's worth pointing out that statsview has integrated the std-profiler hence you don't need to import `_ net/http/pprof` separately.
+Statsview is quite simple to use and all static assets have been packaged into the project which makes it possible to run offline.
+It's worth pointing out that statsview has integrated the standard `net/http/pprof` hence statsview will be the only profiler you need.

 ```golang
 import (